SeiamAlMahmud/posgreSQL-commands/README.md

 # Q. **For Vps**

-The error message you're receiving, **_password authentication failed for user "postgres"_**, suggests that there is an issue with either the password you're providing for the postgres user or the authentication method in PostgreSQL.
+The error message you're receiving, ***<span style="color:yellow;">password authentication failed for user "postgres"</span>*** , suggests that there is an issue with either the password you're providing for the postgres user or the authentication method in PostgreSQL.
 Let's go through the steps to resolve the issue.

 ## 1. Check the postgres user password